 Requests must only refer to current registration data (historical registration data will not be made available via this mechanism).

+See also the preliminary recommendation #9 (Acceptable Use Policy).

 Terms of use

 The EPDP Team recommends that appropriate agreements, such as terms of use for the SSAD, a privacy policy and a disclosure agreement are put in place that take into account the recommendations from the other preliminary recommendations.
 These agreements are expected to be developed and negotiated by the parties involved in SSAD, taking the below implementation guidance into account.